LieGroupie/quantumCollapse/README.md

 - pics/* contains the generated simulations.

 - onesDimensionalSpikes.ipynb is a Python notebook focused on one dimensional situations.
-It echoes [this paper][https://arxiv.org/abs/1810.05629] which deals with the theoretical treatment.
+It echoes [the following paper](https://arxiv.org/abs/1810.05629) which deals with the theoretical treatment.

 - threeState.ipynb is a Python notebook in progress, for the multimensional setting.